Department: Pathobiology and Population Sciences

 Research Centres: Veterinary Epidemiology, Economics and Public Health

-Natalie is a current PhD student in the Department of Production and Population Health.
+Natalie is a current PhD student in the Department of Pathobiology & Population Sciences.
 Her PhD project is on bird flu transmission and social network analysis in Bangladesh, in collaboration with several local partners and supervised by D. Pfeiffer and G. Fournié.

 Natalie graduated as a veterinarian from the Ecole Nationale Veterinaire de Toulouse (France) in 2007.
 After having locuumed as a small-animal vet in France for one year she joined a Nestle Purina R&D Centre where she collaborated with nutirtionists to carry out nutritional trials and worked as a GP clinician in charge of the health and welfare of the company's pets.